Nundah railway station

 Nundah railway station is located on the North Coast line in Queensland, Australia.
 It is one of two stations serving the Brisbane suburb of Nundah, the other being Toombul station.

 Nundah station opened in 1882 as German station, before being renamed to Nundah within six weeks of opening.
 The station was rebuilt in 1960.
-On 29 November 1999, two extra platforms opened as part of the quadruplication of the line from Bowens Hills to Northgate.
+On 29 November 1999, two extra platforms opened as part of the quadruplication of the line from Bowen Hills to Northgate.